martyzz1/heroku_proc_scalar_app/README.md

 heroku-proc-scalar
 ====================

-Scale heroku processes for multiple heroku apps based on api call to each app A sample api python view can be found in the examples directory
+Scale heroku processes for multiple heroku apps based on api call to each app.

+A sample api python view can be found in the examples directory.

 In essence it expects a json response which contains a simple result list of "procname" to "count" like this:-